Have a woodworking or carpentry question?

-Here is a small sampling of woodworking and carpentry questions that have been submitted over the years.
+Below is a small sampling of woodworking and carpentry questions submitted by fellow enthusiasts over the years.

 Can cherry wood be used for patio furniture?
 Can it withstand the elements of being outside if properly treated and stained?